adhiluphanna/deliciousrecipeh/content/post/138-simple-way-to-prepare-ultimate-bacon-baked-beans.md

 - "1/2 tsp Cayenne pepper even better  pepper flakes if you can find them"
 - " Optional 12 onion sliced and fried in bacon grease until light brown"
 recipeinstructions:
-- "Cut up the bacon strips &amp; mix all ingredients into beans (or lay the strips on top to look fancy)"
+- "Cut up the bacon strips & mix all ingredients into beans (or lay the strips on top to look fancy)"
 - "Bake in 8x8 glass baking pan at 350 for 45 minutes (should see bubbling across the whole pan)"
 - "Remove from oven and enjoy!"
 categories: